CharaD7/biodata-python/README.md

 2. Should you have problems installing mysql-connector, kindly comment it out in the requirements.txt file and run in your terminal `pip install mysqlclient-1.4.4.whl` to get the custom client installed.
 This should fix the problem with installing the required mysql client for the Django application.

+3. If you get this error: <span style = "color: red; font-family: Consolas;"> ERROR: Service 'celery_worker' failed to build: unauthorized: authentication required,</span> then you will need to add `COMPOSE_CONVERT_WINDOWS_PATHS` to your system variables and set the value to 1.
+Thereafter, open the docker interface and go to shared drives, check the drive in which docker is installed and you should be okay.

-3. In a case where build fails, the environment is already set up in the directory so ignore and run `python manage.py runserver` after following the procedures to setting up your database server and docker environment.
+4. In a case where build fails, the environment is already set up in the directory so ignore and run `python manage.py runserver` after following the procedures to setting up your database server and docker environment.

+5. Docker also fails producing timeout errors where internet connection is not stable.
+Be sure to use reliable and fast internet connection.

 ***